Dangl-IT/Dangl.OpenCDE/README.md

 Documentation and downloads are available here: https://docs.dangl-it.com/Projects/Dangl.OpenCDE

+## Local Development

+To run the backend, `Azure` must be running in Docker to provide a local environment for Azure Blob Storage.
+Simply run it with this command:

+    docker run -p 10000:10000 -p 10001:10001 -p 10002:10002 mcr.microsoft.com/azure-storage/azurite

 ## CI/CD

 The `Jenkinsfile` is only executed for the repository at [GeorgDangl/Dangl.OpenCDE](https://github.com/GeorgDangl/Dangl.OpenCDE), to have deployments controlled by a separate repository.